 However, using free images in this way comes with some restrictions:

 - It’s impossible to use images in a way that recognizable people appear in disgraceful light or they may find offensive unless they give their consent.
 Otherwise, the use of those images can lead to copyright infringement.
 Mind that the same rule applies specifically to famous landmarks, for example, Eiffel Tower and Big Ben.

 - Any suggestion for endorsement of products or services by recognizable people or organizations in images is forbidden.
 For instance, don’t use an image of NASA and put it next to your product image; then, suggest NASA would recommend the product.

 Briefly, there are thousands of online stock images, and you can use them for free.
 But keep an eye on their license as free images don’t always mean that you have a right to use them for any use.

 Now you have basic knowledge of free stock images.
-Let’s move to the next part to explore best free stock image sources.
+Let’s move to the next part to explore the best free stock image sites.

 Top 5 Places to Find the Best Free Stock Images

 Below are the 5 best sources to find free and high-quality stock images.
 Note that images in all the following sites (except Unsplash) are available under CC0.
 So the restrictions which I said earlier are applied to all of those images.

 Pixabay is one of the best free public domain image websites.
 It’s also considered the biggest free image collection on the Internet.
 By November 2017, Pixabay offers over 1.1 million free photos, illustrations, vectors, and videos.
 All of these contents are high quality and well designed.

 Also, the site lists the top 100 photographers who get a huge number of views and downloads of images.
 Hence, you can quickly find their impressive images and learn more about them.